Coke's hartebeest: Appearance

-The Coke's hartebeest has a long and narrow face with pointed ears.
+Coke's hartebeest has a long and narrow face with pointed ears.
 It has long legs, a sloping back, and ridged horns that are found in both males and females.
 It has short reddish-brown fur, a white rump, and a short tail with a blackish tuft at the end.
 Calves have a paler appearance.

-Male Kongonis may measure anywhere from 117–124 cm (46-48 inches) and weigh about 129–171 kg (284-376 lbs), while female Kongonis are slightly smaller with a height of 112 cm (44 inches) and weigh around 116–148 kg (255-326 lbs).
+Males may measure anywhere from 117–124 cm and weigh about 129–171 kg, while females are slightly smaller, around 112 cm tall and 116–148 kg.
 The horns may be up to 70 cm long.

 Behavior

 Herding Behavior

-The Coke's hartebeest herds represent mostly female hierarchies with a typical number of 6-30 individuals.
+Herds represent mostly female-led hierarchies with a typical number of 6-30 individuals.
 They are semi-closed to outsiders.
 These herds are largely migratory.
-Territorial bulls usually remain separate from the females except when they're actively herding or courting.
+Territorial bulls usually remain separate from the females except when actively herding or courting.

 Females can sometimes stay indefinitely on a single territory as harems.
-Male-only herds can be up to 35 individuals.
+Bachelor herds can number up to 35 individuals.